Two-Stage Signal Reconstruction for Amplitude-Phase-Time Block Modulation-based Communications: Proposed Two-Stage Signal Reconstruction Algorithm

-The resulting blocks $\left\{\check{\mathbf{c}}_n\right\}$ provide a coarse approximation of the original APTBM blocks, effectively mitigating the major component of nonlinear distortion.
-Nevertheless, because the amplitude and phase compensations are not exact, a residual distortion component remains.
-Therefore, the coarse reconstruction output can be written as
+The resulting blocks $\left\{\check{\mathbf{c}}_n\right\}$ provide a coarse approximation of the original APTBM blocks, effectively mitigating the dominant component of nonlinear distortion.
+Nevertheless, because the amplitude and phase compensations rely on heuristic metrics and are not exact, a residual distortion component remains.
+Therefore, the coarse reconstruction output can be mathematically formulated as

-The following subsection presents the fine reconstruction stage, which further refines these coarse reconstruction results.
+The following subsection presents the fine reconstruction stage, which further refines the coarse reconstruction results.